Assess Your Positive & Negative impacts

 • Uses an open-ended scale, capturing both positive and negative net impacts

-By translating long-term performance into both time-weighted % and discounted €/$ values, the NPI® provides a credible and comparable view of expected future impacts — creating a clear bridge between sustainability performance and financial decision-making.
+By translating long-term performance into both time-weighted percentages and discounted Impact Points™, the NPI® provides a credible and comparable view of expected future impacts — creating a clear bridge between sustainability performance and financial decision-making.

 Impact ambition levels

-Once Current and Future Impacts are quantified, results are classified into three Impact Ambition Levels — High, Medium, or Low.
+Once Current and Future Impacts are quantified, results are classified into three main Impact Ambition Levels — High, Medium, or Low.

 This makes it possible to measure, compare, and align your organization’s activities with the ambition level you aim for, providing a clear benchmark for strategy and performance.